Densuper/ShizuFetch/README.md

 ## 📖 Overview

-**Shizu CoreFetch** is a next‑generation application manager and store front for Android that leverages the **Shizuku** API to perform operations without requiring root access.
-It comes bundled with a local **APK wallet**, a centralized repository browser, an interactive **comment & reaction community**, integrated **developer portfolios**, GitHub authentication, and a non-intrusive **ad network managed via Google Apps Script** — all wrapped in a clean, modern interface that supports light/dark themes and 9 languages.
+**Shizu CoreFetch** is a next‑generation application manager for Android that leverages the **Shizuku** API to perform silent installs, uninstalls, and background updates without requiring root access.
+It comes bundled with a local **APK wallet**, a centralized repository browser, GitHub authentication, and real‑time notifications — all wrapped in a clean, modern interface that supports light/dark themes and 8 languages.

 > ⚡ Perfect for power users, developers, and anyone tired of manual package management.